UMGGZ 88x8.5 [M8] GZ / N38

 - They protect against demagnetization caused by external magnetic sources very well,

-- Wide application in advanced technologically fields – are used in HDD drives, electric motors, medical apparatus and other highly developed apparatuses.
+- Wide application in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical equipment or very modern machines.

 Disadvantages of neodymium magnets: